signalwire/libstirshaken/README.md

 	util/		- helper programs (stirshaken tool for running multiple commands, see below) test/		- unit tests
 	examples/	- examples:
-						stir_shaken_as_basic_blocks.c - shows how Authentication Service may be constructed from the basic blocks stir_shaken_as_easy.c - shows how to use default Authentication Service interface stir_shaken_vs_basic_blocks.c - shows how Verification Service may be constructed from the basic blocks stir_shaken_vs_easy.c - shows how to use default Verification Service interface stir_shaken_ca.c - shows how Certificate Authority may be constructed from the basic blocks stir_shaken_cert_req.c - shows how certificate may be requested and downloaded from CA
+						stir_shaken_as_basic.c - shows how Authentication Service may be constructed from the basic blocks stir_shaken_as_easy.c - shows how to use default Authentication Service interface stir_shaken_vs_basic.c - shows how Verification Service may be constructed from the basic blocks stir_shaken_vs_easy.c - shows how to use default Verification Service interface stir_shaken_ca.c - shows how Certificate Authority may be constructed from the basic blocks stir_shaken_cert_req.c - shows how certificate may be requested and downloaded from CA